yahiakala/routing/docs/caching/index.md

 : If `True` then the path and deps must match exactly.
 By default this is `False`.
 If `False` then any path or deps that are a subset of path and deps arguments will be invalidated.

-`reload`

-: If `True` then the data will be re-fetched from the server in the background.
-By default this is `False`.

 A routing context also has an `invalidate` method for convenience.

 ```python